tiff-ritz/buildpacks-deb-packages/README.md

 ### PACKAGE_ENV_VARS

 The `PACKAGE_ENV_VARS` constant defines environment variables required by specific packages.
 When a package is installed, its associated environment variables are set to ensure the package functions correctly.
-For more details, see the [PACKAGE_ENV_VARS documentation](PACKAGE_ENV_VARS.md).
+For more details, see the [default package environment variable documentation](PACKAGE_ENV_VARS.md).

 ### Configuring Environment Variables

 You can configure environment variables for the packages installed by this buildpack by defining them in the `project.toml` file.
 The environment variables are specified under the `env` key for each package.
-For more details, see the [CONFIGURE_ENV_VAR documentation](CONFIGURE_ENV_VAR.md).
+For more details, see the [configurable package environment variable documentation](CONFIGURE_ENV_VAR.md).

 > [!NOTE]
 > Regardless of where the environment variable is defined, the `{install_dir}` placeholder will be